 Amuro resisted the urge to sneer in the man's presence, as Lieutenant Commander Jean-Paul Bouchard was not a man known for his patience or tolerance.
 Though Amuro had hoped to avoid him, his superior officer had a knack for appearing when he was least wanted, and today he was succeeding brilliantly in that endeavor.
 Especially when Amuro could still feel pain in his left cheek from the day's earlier "disciplinary action".

-"Captain Bright is expecting you and Unit Alpha on the Ark Royal no later than 1400."
-Jean-Paul stated in his booming voice.
+"Captain Noa is expecting you and Unit Alpha on the Ark Royal no later than 1400."
+Bouchard stated in his booming voice.
 "Be ready to move out by that time."

 "Yes sir."
 Amuro replied simply, managing to keep the derisiveness out of his voice.